-(e) Environmental, Social and Governance factors
+13 Environmental, Social and Governance management

-Given the importance of Environmental, Social and Governance ('ESG') factors in managing risk and maximising long-term returns for members, consideration of ESG and Stewardship issues are integral to the Fund's investment processes.
+Given the importance of Environmental, Social and Governance ('ESG') factors in managing risk and maximising long-term returns for members, consideration of ESG and stewardship issues are integral to the Fund's investment processes.

-Oversight of the Fund's ESG and Stewardship Policy is the responsibility of the Investment Committee, and the Investment Department is responsible for its implementation.
+Oversight of the Fund's ESG and Stewardship Policy is the responsibility of the Investment Committee, and the investment department is responsible for its implementation.